 Commissioner Richard Ball

-On January 9, 2014, Former Governor Cuomo announced the nomination of Richard A. Ball as Commissioner of the New York State Department of Agriculture and Markets.
+On January 9, 2014, Richard A. Ball was nominated as Commissioner of the New York State Department of Agriculture and Markets.

 A native New Yorker, Mr. Ball has made a living in agriculture his entire life.
 His inspiration to become a farmer came from his grandparents, who were lifelong dairy farmers.
 At 18 years old, Mr. Ball began his own career in agriculture as a farm worker on a vegetable farm.
 He later became operations manager of that same farm.
 After 20 years there, in 1993 the opportunity arose to be a farm owner and for the past 27 years, he has been the owner and operator of Schoharie Valley Farms in Schoharie, NY, which consists of 200 acres and produces a wide range of vegetable crops, small fruits and greenhouse crops.
 The farm serves both retail and wholesale consumers through an onsite farm market and ships to brokers and restaurants in the local area as well as New York City.